 History includes many examples of civilizations that started from a small base, gradually grew to over-utilize their resource base, and then collapsed.
 We are now dealing with a world situation which is not too different.
 The big difference this time is that a large number of countries is involved, and these countries are increasingly interdependent.
 In my post 2013: Beginning of Long-Term Recession, I showed that there are significant parallels between financial dislocations now happening in the United States and the types of changes which happened in other societies, prior to collapse.
 My analysis was based on the model of collapse developed in the book Secular Cycles by Peter Turchin and Sergey Nefedov.

 It is not just the United States that is in perilous financial condition.
 Many European countries and Japan are in similarly poor condition.
 The failure of one country has the potential to pull many others down, and with it much of the system.
-The only countries that remain safe are the ones that have not grown to depend on globalization–which is probably not many today–perhaps landlocked countries of Africa.
+The only countries that remain safe are the ones that have not grown to depend on globalization, of which there are probably not many today–perhaps landlocked countries of Africa.

-In the past, when one area collapsed, there was less interdependence.
-When one area collapsed, it was possible to let cropland “rest” and deforested areas regrow.
+In the past, when one area collapsed, there was less interdependence, so it was possible to let cropland “rest” and deforested areas regrow.
 With regeneration, and perhaps new technology, it was possible for a new civilization to grow in the same area later.
 If we are dealing with a world-wide collapse, it will be much more difficult to follow this model.